Molcas/OpenMolcas/doc/source/users.guide/programs/mcpdft.rst

               </KEYWORD>

 :kword:`LAMBda`
-  This keyword allows one to run hybrid PDFT calculation for MC-PDFT and MS-PDFT.
-In hybrid MC-PDFT calculations, the total energy consists of the wave function energy and the MC-PDFT energy.
-In hybrid MS-PDFT calculations, the intermediate state energies are computed in this way.
-The ratio of the wave function energy in the formula is given after this keyword.
+  This keyword is used to run a hybrid MC-PDFT or hybrid MS-PDFT calculation.
+In hybrid MC-PDFT calculations, the total energy is a weighted sum of the MC-PDFT energy and the wave function energy.
+In hybrid MS-PDFT calculations, the intermediate state energies (the diagonal elements of the model-space Hamiltonian) are weighted sums of the MC-PDFT energy and the wave function energy.
+The weight of the wave function energy is given by Lambda, and the weight of the PDFT energy is one minus Lambda; for example, to run MC-PDFT with tPBE0, the value for Lambda should be 0.25.
+The default is Lambda=0.0.

   .. xmldoc:: <KEYWORD MODULE="MCPDFT" NAME="LAMBDA" APPEAR="Lambda in hybrid PDFT" KIND="REAL" LEVEL="BASIC">
               %%Keyword: MSPDFT <basic>